GaryZhou98/CSCI1300Development/README.md

     alphabetical order.There are 12 musicians that are on this page.
 Each item has a picture, two text fields which are the genre and time period, and one sortable field, which is the name.
 There is a reset button that revers the page to it's original state.
 Also, the page does not crash.

-TODO: Multiple filters can be applied and the sorting function.
+Multiple filters can be applied and the sorting function.

 React Components:
     The react components, that arent the filtering list, include filteritem and